CO2-rich protoplanetary discs as a probe of dust radial drift & trapping

-However, the \ce{CO2}/\ce{H2O} visible column density ratio is only weakly sensitive to assumptions about the dust continuum obscuration making it a more suitable tracer of the impact of transport on chemistry than either individual column density.
-This may be probed by spectra that show weak features that probe deep enough in the disc.
+However, the \ce{CO2}/\ce{H2O} visible column density ratio is only weakly sensitive to assumptions about the dust continuum obscuration, making it a more suitable tracer of the impact of transport on chemistry than either individual column density.
+This can be investigated with spectra that show weak features that probe deep enough into the disc.
 The least effective gaps are those that open close to the star on timescales competitive with dust growth and drift as they block too much \ce{CO2}; gaps opened later or further out lead to higher \ce{CO2}/\ce{H2O}.
-This leads to a potential correlation between \ce{CO2}/\ce{H2O} and gap location that occurs on Myr timescales for fiducial parameters. } {Radial drift, especially when combined with dust trapping, produces \ce{CO2}-rich discs on timescales longer than the viscous timescale at the \ce{H2O} snowline (while creating \ce{H2O}-rich discs at earlier times).
-A population analysis of the relationship between observed inner disc spectra and large-scale disc structure is needed to test the predicted role of traps.}
+This leads to a potential correlation between \ce{CO2}/\ce{H2O} and gap location that occurs on million-year timescales for fiducial parameters. } {Radial drift, especially when combined with dust trapping, produces \ce{CO2}-rich discs on timescales longer than the viscous timescale at the \ce{H2O} snow line (while creating \ce{H2O}-rich discs at earlier times).
+Population analyses of the relationship between observed inner disc spectra and large-scale disc structure are needed to test the predicted role of traps.}

 \keywords{Protoplanetary disks -- Accretion, accretion disks -- Infrared: general -- Astrochemistry}